chrismuiruriz/k3d-lab/readme.md

 This repo holds the k3d labs for the Nairobi DevSecOps Bootcamp (NDSOBC).
 The directories are:

 * infra/tf - terraform for a single ec2 instance (t3.2xl by default)
-* infra/pkr - packer definition for ec2's ami
+* infra/pkr - packer definition for ec2's ami.
+Also provisioner that you can use on your laptop to run this locally.
-* apps/corpora - sample app
+* apps/corpora - sample rest-api application
+* apps/microservices/sink - echo api called from 'source', used to demo fluent-bit
+* apps/microservices/source - echo api that logs the request, used to demo fluent-bit
 * platform/ingress - nginx ingress controller
 * platform/logging - fluent-bit and elastic
 * platform/monitoring - prometheus and grafana